rhashimoto/wa-sqlite/src/examples/README.md

 ### OPFSCoopSyncVFS
 This is a new VFS that works with the synchronous WebAssembly build but also supports multiple connections.

+Transactions involving more than one main (non-temporary) database are not supported.

 ### FLOOR
 This is an experimental hybrid OPFS/IndexedDB VFS that uses write-ahead-logging (but not the SQLite WAL implementation).
 It requires the proposed "readwrite-unsafe" locking mode for OPFS access handles.

+Changing the page size after the database is created is not supported.
+Write transaction durability is not guaranteed.

 ## VFS Comparison